 What research data are we talking about?

-- Read an Introduction to Research Data from Boston University
+- Read the Defining Research Data section from University of Oregon library

 - As we have just seen, research data can come in many forms.
 Some of these are human readable, and some are machine readable.
 Explore a couple of these types of formats commonly used for medical, clinical and health data: